NATIONAL HORSE PROTECTION DAY

 National Horse Protection Day on March 1st highlights the plight of horses in America and beyond.
 The day aims to help thousands of unwanted horses in this country to find forever homes.

-However, despite their legendary status, many go unwanted, abused or neglected.
+However, many go unwanted, abused, or neglected despite their legendary status.
 National Horse Protection Day is about addressing those issues.
 Around the country, several organizations support horse rescue, rehabilitation, and adoption.
 Their programs offer shelter and veterinary care for horses that have been neglected or abused.
 Many of them provide a sanctuary where the horses live out the remainder of their lives.
 Once rehabilitated, many of the horses become available for adoption.

 HOW TO OBSERVE #HorseProtectionDay